LiteObject/Machine-Learning-Notebook/01-fundamentals/math-and-statistics.md

-# Math and State for Machine Learning
+# Mathematics and Statistics for Machine Learning

 ## Linear Algebra
 Matrices, vectors, matrix operations, and linear transformations are fundamental to many AI and ML algorithms.